 Uniquely, these historians pull from lesser told information.
 Nissenbaum and Boyer tie in capitalism, the dissolution of Puritan beliefs, and the growing problems that farmers faced with population changes.

-Books About The Salem Witch Trials Read In High School
+Classic Books On The Salem Witch Trials

 The House of the Seven Gables by Nathaniel Hawthorne*

-One of the best books set in Salem is The House of the Seven Gables by Nathaniel Hawthorne.
-It tells the haunting story of a feud between two families cursed as the result of the Pyncheon family building the house on stolen land.
+Hawthorne tells the haunting story of a feud between two families cursed as the result of the Pyncheon family building the house on stolen land.

-Throughout the story, there’s a gloomy atmosphere and many peculiar people.
-There are all kinds of spooky goings-on within the walls of the seemingly haunted house.
 The mysterious Clifford Pyncheon is usually heard before he’s seen and moves through the house as though there are secret passageways only he knows about.

 You can visit The House of the Seven Gables in Salem.
-Walk through the mysterious hidden stairway behind the fireplace and pretend you are a part of the story. ** Read More About The House Of The Seven Gables book here→
+Walk through the mysterious hidden stairway behind the fireplace and pretend you are a part of the story.*

 The Crucible by Arthur Miller

-Perfect for getting a feel for how utterly hysterical Salem was during the witch trials, this screenplay pulls you in and makes you feel like you could be Judge Corwin who once lived in The Witch House, sitting in the courtroom as accusations fly. * Read More About The Crucible→
+Perfect for getting a feel for how utterly hysterical Salem was during the witch trials, this screenplay pulls you in and makes you feel like you could be Judge Corwin who once lived in The Witch House, sitting in the courtroom as accusations fly.*

 Conversion by Katherine Howe

-If you are looking for books about the Salem Witch Trials typically read in high school–outside of the normal curriculum–try Conversion by Katherine Howe.
 The girls at St. Joan’s Academy are plowing through Miller’s plot when unexplained and strange things start happening.

 Tics, seizures, and hair loss start plaguing the school, causing rumors, accusations, and of course, mass panic.
+Sound familiar?

 Wicked Girls: A Novel of the Salem Witch Trials By Stephanie Hemphill

-Each of the girls plays a critical role in the witch hysteria.
-Like many YA Salem Witch Trial books, sometimes it might be too late to tell the truth.
-Plus, those consequences are just as condemning.
-Find romance, jealousy, bullying, and a Salem novel that questions our values.
+Each girl plays a critical role in the witch hysteria.
+Like many YA Salem Witch Trial books, sometimes it might be too late to share the truth.

 Witch Child by Celia Rees

-In 1659, the villagers hang Mary Newbury’s grandmother, who is accused of witchcraft.
 Now hiding her newly discovered identity and facing her own religious persecution, Mary struggles to fit in with the Puritans in the New World.

 Religious intolerance meets witchcraft with a flair for the supernatural is what Kirkus and Horn Magazine deem an outstanding Salem Witch Trials novel.